 It is not possible to pick you up at random places along the route.
 In case of an emergency, a location will be set up immediately after the finish line.

-Due to the corona pandemic, we decided to move the 46th NN CPC Loop Den Haag in 2021 to Sunday 26 September 2021.
-Registrations will open again early next year.Read more
+Due to the ongoing uncertainty surrounding COVID-19, we have decided to move the 46th edition of the NN CPC Loop Den Haag to September 25, 2022.Read more